NathanThai2201/CopeStortion/README.md

 An experimental audio distortion plugin

 - A modified soft clip, sine fold with a displaced hardclip at higher volumes<br>
-- Tweak around the volume knob with the drive and power knobs at lower settings for extra clippy glitchiness<br>
+- Tweak around the volume knob with the drive and power knobs at lower settings for glitchiness<br>

 Installation Instructions:<br>